indolentdev/PowerView/README.md

 ## Getting Started
-* Download the latest official release from [here](https://www.dropbox.com/sh/kik4ncx4rsmmv20/AABjbPvDpnJMyX2xBysPRobYa?dl=0)
+* Download the latest official release
 * Unzip the downloaded file
 * Go to the unzipped folder and view Doc/StartHere.html in you favorite browser.
 * Follow the instructions